Gene Washington (American football, born 1947): Legacy and honors

+Personal life

+Washington is a former board member of the National Park Foundation.
+He has two children, Daniel and Kelly.
+In 1992, he became the first black member of the Los Angeles Country Club.

 Living and playing in California gave Washington the opportunity to appear in a number of films and television series.
+In 1974, he was one of six NFL players starring in The Black Six, about six bikers fighting racism in a southern town to avenge the death of a friend.
+The other NFL players/actors included Joe Green, Carl Eller, Willie Lanier, and Mercury Morris.

 He also served as a commentator for NBC's NFL coverage in the early 1980s and sports anchor at KABC-TV in the late 1980s.

 He was the guest of US Secretary of State Condoleezza Rice at a State Dinner for Elizabeth II and a State Dinner for Ghanaian President John Kufuor.